srobo/ops-manual/internal-structure/team-operations.md

 Volunteers apply to join a team through its committee.
 Volunteers can apply to join a team at any time and the committee should not unreasonably restrict membership of the team.

-The competition team and its committee operates on an 11-month cycle running from early July to early June the following year.
-All other committees operate on a 23-month cycle running from early July in year one to early June in year three.
+The competition team and its committee operates on an 12-month cycle running from early July to the end of June the following year.
+All other committees operate on a 24-month cycle running from early July in year one to the end of June in year three.
 The process for formation and dissolution of committees is [explained here](committee-formation.md).

 ## Team meetings and documentation